How to Grow Zinnias From Seed

 Soaking zinnia seeds before planting for about 12-24 hours will help reduce germination time.

-Sow zinnia seeds about ¼ inch deep and lightly water after planting.
+Sow the seeds about ¼ inch deep (this is quite shallow!) and lightly water after planting.
 After about a week, you’ll see seedlings emerge from the soil.

 The average spacing is 6 inches between plants in the row and two feet between the rows for most zinnia varieties.
 (But check the seed packet!)